Silky, creamy, and filled with smoky flavors, Smoked Gouda Mac and Cheese is the boss of all macaroni and cheese.

 And this smoked gouda cheese sauce is the best ever.

 Important: WHISK to combine to remove lumps and grainy texture from flour.
-I find that if you use a spatula to do this it just doesn’t work as well.
+I find that if you use a spatula to do this it, just doesn’t work as well.

 Once macaroni pasta is folded in the smoked gouda cheese sauce, remove everything from pot so that pasta will not be overcooked.

-And there you have it.
-Smoked gouda mac and cheese that is flavorful, delicious, and makes the best comfort food well loved by grownups and kids alike.
+Smoked gouda mac and cheese that is rich, creamy, delicious, and makes the best comfort food well loved by grownups and kids alike.

 Tips and Tricks